Dan Eldon

-Daniel Robert Eldon (18 September 1970 – 12 July 1993) was a British-American photojournalist, artist and activist killed in Somalia while working as a Reuters photojournalist.
+Daniel Robert Eldon (18 September 1970 – 12 July 1993) was a British-American photojournalist, artist and activist who was killed in Somalia whilst working as a Reuters photojournalist.
 His journals were published posthumously in four volumes by Chronicle Books, including The Journey Is the Destination, The Art of Life, and Safari as a Way of Life.

 Early life

 Eldon was born in London on 18 September 1970, the son of Kathy and Mike Eldon.
-His father was an Israel-born British citizen of Jewish descent, and his mother was an American Protestant of German and Irish descent.
+His father was an Israeli-born British citizen of Jewish descent, and his mother was an American Protestant of German and Irish descent.
 He had one younger sister, Amy.
 When Eldon was seven years old, his family moved to Nairobi, Kenya.
 His parents later divorced.

 In Kenya, Eldon initially attended a British school, before transferring to the International School of Kenya.
 The family was living in Kenya in 1982, during an attempted coup in the country.
 12-year-old Eldon arrived back in Kenya from a summer holiday several days after the coup and witnessed some of the aftermath.
 In his teens, Eldon began taking pictures which were featured in local newspapers and magazines.

 At 14, with his sister and friends, Eldon raised $5,000 in a fundraising campaign for a young Kenyan girl, Atieno, to have heart surgery.
 At 15, Eldon sold handmade beaded jewelry made by a Maasai family to students and friends to support them.
 Around this time Eldon began creating personal journals filled with collages, photographs, and drawings, often using satire and cartoons as commentary.

 In 1988, Eldon graduated from the International School of Kenya, winning the International Relations and Community Service awards.
 He was voted most outstanding student; he addressed his class on the importance of crossing cultural barriers and caring for others.